Coodanup

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ended June 30, 2023 shows median income in Coodanup suburb was $40,387.
-Average income stood at $56,953.
+AreaSearch's latest postcode level ATO data for financial year ended June 30, 2023 shows median income in Coodanup suburb is $40,387.
+Average income stands at $56,953.
 This contrasts with Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year ended June 30, 2023, current estimates for Coodanup are approximately $44,272 (median) and $62,432 (average) as of September 2025.
-According to Australian Bureau of Statistics Census data from August 2021, incomes in Coodanup fall between the 0th and 2nd percentiles nationally for households, families, and individuals.
-Income distribution shows 37.0% of locals (1,949 people) earn between $400 and $799 per week, differing from metropolitan Perth where 32.0% earn between $1,500 and $2,999 weekly.
-With 48.2% earning under $800 weekly, income constraints impact local spending patterns.
-Housing affordability is severe with only 78.5% of income remaining after housing costs, ranking at the 2nd percentile nationally.
+Based on Wage Price Index growth of 9.62% since financial year ended June 30, 2023, estimated current incomes as of September 2025 would be approximately $44,272 (median) and $62,432 (average).
+According to Australian Bureau of Statistics Census data from August 2021, household, family, and personal incomes in Coodanup fall between the 0th and 2nd percentiles nationally.
+Income distribution shows 37.0% of locals earn between $400 and $799 weekly, differing from metropolitan Perth where 32.0% earn between $1,500 and $2,999 weekly.
+With 48.2% earning under $800 per week, income constraints significantly impact local spending patterns.
+Housing affordability pressures are severe; only 78.5% of income remains after housing costs, ranking at the 2nd percentile nationally.

 Frequently Asked Questions - Income